OD's Jewellers Brand Guide: Swarovski

 Water Exposure: Never shower, swim, or bathe while wearing Swarovski jewellery.
 Chlorine and saltwater severely damage both crystals and metal finishes.

-For comprehensive jewellery care guidance, see our [Jewellery Care Hub].
+For comprehensive jewellery care guidance, see our Jewellery Care Guide.

 Warranty Coverage